Lingcc/Clang-LLVM-tutorial/README.md

 See contents of the links above for a walkthrough of what these tutorials are doing.

 # Other Options #
 The Clang team has been hard at work making it easier to write tools using Clang.
 There are [4 options](http://clang.llvm.org/docs/Tooling.html) for developing tools using clang and llvm infrastructure.

 # Latest Stable LLVM / Clang (v3.2) #
 The master branch tracks recent commits to the clang and llvm svn.
 The tutorial assumes you have grabbed a copy of both llvm and clang by following [these instructions](http://clang.llvm.org/get_started.html) and that have installed the the resulting binaries by running `make install`.
 If you want the latest public release, then checkout the *3.2* branch.

     git clone git@github.com:loarabia/Clang-tutorial.git
     git checkout 3.2

+These code can also work on the latest LLVM SVN trunck: SVN r179830

 # CI tutorials #
-The tutorials prefixed with CI are the same as the original tutorials but use the CompilerInstance object and its helper methods to perform the same tasks as the original tutorials.
+The tutorials prefixed with CI are the same as the original tutorials but use the [CompilerInstance](http://clang.llvm.org/doxygen/classclang_1_1CompilerInstance.html) object and its helper methods to perform the same tasks as the original tutorials.
 For the most part, this makes the code much more compact.

 # Contact Me #